alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 * use thunar-menu in Tree view
 * and many minor things

 Finally I ended up with 25 commits and +4717 / -7149 line changes.
-The occurance of G_GNUC_BEGIN_IGNORE_DEPRECATIONS got reduced from 250 to 35, which will further drop when using GtkMenu for bookmark-view/tree-view.
+The occurrence of G_GNUC_BEGIN_IGNORE_DEPRECATIONS got reduced from 250 to 35, which will further drop when using GtkMenu for bookmark-view/tree-view.
 That should simplify the move to gtk4 in the future.
 So overall, the result does not look too bad I guess.

-I hopy you enjoyed that journey into the thunar internals ... enough storytelling for now, I realy need to take care of these remaining regressions !
+I hope you enjoyed that journey into the thunar internals ... enough storytelling for now, I really need to take care of these remaining regressions !

 Many thanks to Reuben, AndreLDM, DarkTrick and others for early testing !
 And as well thanks to AndreLDM for permitting me to use the code of [his blog](https://andreldm.com){:target="_blank"} as a base for this very first blogpost of mine!